lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 A **second-order model** represents the hypothesis that a second-order factor, *g*, causes each of the identified **first-order factors**.
 Note that:

-* the first-order factors have indicators, but the general factor has none; that is, the second-order factor is measured only indirectly through the indicators of the first-order factors
+* The first-order factors have indicators, but the general factor has none; that is, the second-order factor is measured only indirectly through the indicators of the first-order factors.
-* the specification of *g* as a common cause of the lower order factors implies that any additional association between the first-order factors is spurious
+* The specification of *g* as a common cause of the lower order factors implies that any additional association between the first-order factors is spurious.
-* there must be at least three first-order factors or their disturbance variances may be underidentified;
+* There must be at least three first-order factors or their disturbance variances may be underidentified;
     + each first-order factor should have at least two indicators; more is better
-* two options for scaling *g*
+* There are two options for scaling *g*:
     + fixing the direct of effect of *g* on one factor (usually the first or last) to 1.0; or
-    + fixing the variance of *g* to 1.0 (standardizing it); this leaves all direct effects of *g* on the first-order factors as free parameters
+    + fixing the variance of *g* to 1.0 (standardizing it); this leaves all direct effects of *g* on the first-order factors as free parameters.

 In our second-order model, we will add an the overall GRMS factor as our *g* below the four existing factors.